Dr. Russell Groves

 B.A.
 Environmental Studies – Augustana College, Rock Island, IL, 2017

-Shannon is a PhD student in the Department of Plant Pathology.
+Shannon is a PhD student jointly advised by the Departments of Entomology and Plant Pathology.
 Her research focus is studying the role of microbial associates in the transmission of aster yellows phytoplasma, a bacterial plant pathogen that has a wide host range, including many economically important crops.
 She will begin by investigating the microbial associates of its insect vector, the leafhopper Macrosteles quadrilineatus.
 Outside of the lab, she enjoys water skiing, mountain biking, and other outdoor activities.

 B.S.
 Biology – Saint Louis University, 2017

-Megan is a M.S. student in the Department of Entomology.
+Megan is a M.S. student in the Groves Lab.
 She is investigating neonicotinoid contaminants in surface water streams in central Wisconsin and how the surrounding landscape composition may alter neonicotinoid concentrations.
 In the future, she hopes to investigate the effects of neonicotinoid contaminants on aquatic invertebrates.